-Josh is the Denman Professor of Sustainable Resource Sciences in the School of Environmental and Forest Sciences and the Director of Nature & Health at the University of Washington.
+Josh is the Orin and Althea Soest Professor in the School of Environmental and Forest Sciences, the Director of Nature & Health, and the Faculty Director of the UW Botanic Gardens at the University of Washington.
 He received his AB from Bowdoin College and his MS and PhD in ecology from Utah State University.
 Josh is a landscape ecologist and conservation biologist driven by applied conservation questions and their real-world applications.
 He is most interested in how anthropogenic factors affect species distributions, population dynamics, and community composition at regional and continental scales.
 His research involves investigating the effects of climate change on species distributions and populations, exploring the influence of landscape pattern on animal populations and communities, and climate-change adaptation for natural and human systems.
 Some of his current work has also begun to investigate the connection between time spent in nature and mental and physical health.

 Sarah Chase is a doctoral student co-advised by Josh Lawler and Stanley Asah.
 She holds a master’s degree in geography from San Diego State University, where her research focused on environmental attitudes and behaviors of natural resource monitoring volunteers.
 Before returning to graduate school, she worked for the Wisconsin Department of Natural Resources on water quality management, as well as for an environmental nonprofit in Missouri.
 Her current research interests focus on the design and evaluation of interventions to promote pro-environmental attitudes and behaviors.
 For her dissertation, she is evaluating the effectiveness of a mobile app designed to increase children's time in nature and their connectedness with nature.